ethereum/EIPs/EIPS/eip-draft_erc20_approval_expiration.md

 The `allowance()` method has been modified to accommodate the functionality described  in this EIP. `allowanceExpiration()` has been added query the allowance expiration date.

 ## Backwards Compatibility
 This standard is compatible with the ERC-20, ERC-721 and ERC-1155 standards.
-Tokens deployed in the form of proxy contracts can be updated to comply with this EIP.
+Tokens issued in the form of proxy contracts can be updated to comply with this EIP.

 ## Reference Implementation
 Implementation can be referenced in `../assets/eip-####/`.

 ## Security Considerations
-When upgrading a standard ERC20-based proxy contract to this standard, attention should be paid to the storage slots location.
+When upgrading a standard ERC20-based proxy contract to this standard, attention should be paid to the location of assets.

 ## Copyright
 Copyright and related rights waived via [CC0](../LICENSE.md).